ElectronicCats/Minino/firmware/README.md

 ```
 The form inputs should use the reserved names `user1` through `user4` to ensure the system captures the data correctly.

+The value: `idf.py menuconfig > Component config > HTTP Server > (1024)Max HTTP Request Header Length` will set to 1024 to avoid issues with Android

 # Change log

 ## v1.1.7.0